-IT CAN BE ENORMOUSLY CHALLENGING—both financially and emotionally—to care for someone suffering from Alzheimer’s or another form of dementia.
-Your advisor can help you come up with a plan that helps you manage the extra financial costs involved, but keeping your loved one safe at home often falls on you alone.
-Merrill Lynch Wealth Management’s director of financial gerontology, Cynthia Hutchins, recommends taking the following simple steps to care for your family member even as you grapple with the financial challenges of caregiving.
-For more tips, insights and advice, read the "The Journey of Caregiving: Honor, Responsibility and Financial Complexity,” a Merrill Lynch study conducted in partnership with Age Wave.
+IT CAN BE ENORMOUSLY CHALLENGING—both financially and emotionally—to care for someone suffering from Alzheimer’s disease or another form of dementia.
+Your advisor can assist you in developing a plan that helps you manage the extra financial costs involved.
+But keeping your loved one safe at home often falls on you alone.
+Cynthia Hutchins, director of Retirement and Personal Wealth Solutions, Bank of America, recommends taking the following simple steps to care for your family member, even as you grapple with the financial challenges of caregiving.
+For more tips, insights and advice, read the "The Journey of Caregiving: Honor, Responsibility and Financial Complexity,” a Merrill study conducted in partnership with Age Wave.*

 These include an advance medical directive, which describes your loved one’s treatment preferences, a durable power of attorney, which specifies who is allowed to make medical decisions for the patient, and an updated will.
 Talk to your advisor about other documents that might help, plus steps you might take to protect your assets in the future.